 The total rated wattage of equipment switched on at the same time needs to be less than the power supplied to you.
 On a 10A hook-up, you would have 2,300W (2.3kW) of power available.
 At a 16A site, this would be 3.68kW.
 You may come across the odd site with only a 4A or 7A supply, but they’re rare.

-We recommend the best gas stoves like the Cadac (and warn you which models to avoid) in our gas cooking feature, or look at wood-burning alternatives, like this nifty Horizon rocket stove.
+We recommend the best gas stoves like the Cadac (and warn you which models to avoid) in our gas cooking feature, or look at wood-burning alternatives, like this gorgeous stainless steel outdoor stove.

 Oh, and have a look at the clever things people are doing to get their baking fix when camping.
-Love the unpressurised pressure cooker that becomes an oven and teh chip-basket toaster.
+Love the unpressurised pressure cooker that becomes an oven and the chip-basket toaster.